MatthiasW1004/gait-analysis-novel-generation/README.md

 # gaint-analysis-novel-generation
-Also knows as G .
+Also known as G .
 A .
 N .
 G 😎